mgit-at/nix-unify/DEVELOPMENT.md

 ## Automated tests

 If you want to run the full testsuite first run `EXPORT_IMAGE=1 bash test/incus-test-setup.sh` to create images from instances then `bash test/test-all.sh` to run the testsuite

+## Notes

+Write idempotent code.
+Tracking state is good, idempotence is better.

+Also consider implications about tracking of state changes and subsequent removal of state changes once they should cease to exist.